Ultimate Guide to Jobs in Japan for Foreigners

 Factor 5 - Timing : We need to hire someone for the position immediately.
 Unfortunately, the top candidate can't start for another three months.
 We can't wait that long, so we will choose the next best candidate.

-Factor 6 - Longevity : Companies are not looking for people who want to work for one year and then go somewhere else.
+Factor 6 - Longevity : Companies in Japan are not looking for a job seeker who want to work for one year and then go somewhere else.
 They want an employee whose goal is to work for five to ten years and will generally hire on that criteria before others.
 They aren't going to waste their training investment on an uncommitted employee.

 Congratulations on making it all the way through our Ultimate Guide!
 We gave you a lot of information here, so don't think you have to have it memorized after one read-through.
-Come back as often as you need to and be the best-prepared applicant on the hiring block.
+Come back as often as you need to and be the best-prepared applicant on the hiring block with our comprehensive guides on finding an ideal job in Tokyo!